The State Records Office website gives an overview of the history of the Child Welfare Department:

 In 1934 a separate portfolio was created for child welfare.
 The Child Welfare Department was abolished in 1972 and its functions passed to the newly created Department for Community Welfare.'

-Until 1972, the Child Welfare Department shared responsibility for the 'care and control' of children who were 'Aboriginal Wards' with the Department of Native Welfare and its predecessors.
+Until 1972, the Child Welfare Department shared responsibility for the 'care and control' of children who were 'Aboriginal Wards' with the Chief Protector of Aborigines, and later the Commissioner of Native Affairs and the Commissioner of Native Welfare.
+I

 Sydney Watson had been the Secretary (head) of the Child Welfare Department for its first 15 years when he retired in 1932 after 37 years service.
 The department's Annual Report of that year described Mr Watson's contribution as follows: